 Source: Popular Science

-One of the way marijuana affects the sleep cycle is shorter REM sleep.
-Many people who enjoy smoking weed before bed report lack of dreams, which happens only during REM sleep.
+One of the ways marijuana affects the sleep cycle is by inducing a shorter REM sleep.
+Many people who enjoy smoking weed before bed report a lack of dreams, which happens only during REM sleep.

 While there are still voices out there claiming that less REM sleep should be referred to as a side-effect of using marijuana, scientists are still unsure what actually is the purpose of REM sleep.

-Interestingly, people who gave up on using marijuana frequently reported increased REM sleep, which is also known as the “REM rebound” effect.
+Interestingly, people who gave up on using marijuana frequently reported increased REM sleep.
+This is also known as the “REM rebound” effect.
 It is accompanied by an increase in dreaming over the course of the night.
 However, this effect usually wears off within days or weeks, depending on how often the individual smoked weed before.

 Source: Crossover Health